TuringBoard/turing-board-vision/Computer Vision Research.md

 SSDs, originally developed by Google, are a balance between the two with a 22-45 FPS throughput.

-Deploying an SSD-MobileNet V2 [(Howard et al., 2017)](https://arxiv.org/pdf/1704.04861.pdf) model on a 91 class COCO dataset* seemed to perform the best with sub-60 FPS speeds.
+Deploying an SSD-MobileNet V2 [(Howard et al., 2017)](https://arxiv.org/pdf/1704.04861.pdf) model on a 91 class COCO dataset<sup>[1]</sup> seemed to perform the best with sub-60 FPS speeds.
 To do so, we must first install [jetson-inference](https://github.com/dusty-nv/jetson-inference), a realtime DNN vision library for NVIDIA Jetson Nano/TX1/TX2/Xavier NX/AGX Xavier.

 ```bash
 $ cd ~